arekmerta/dobsonMotorizedBase/experimental/microbit/README.md

 # What is it?
 This is micro:bit based remote shutter:
 * Connects to a DSLR via shutter port (project: eosShutter),
-* Can be reached by BLE to set number of shots, delay, start shooting session and get shootting status (project: eosShutterBLE)
+* Can be reached by BLE to set number of shots, speed, elapse time between shots, start shooting session and get shootting status (project: eosShutterBLE)

 ./eosShutter: micro:bit code for basic operation, just presentation ./eosShutterBLE: micro:bit code - fully operable over BLE ./eosShutterBLE/androidApp: MIT AppInventor project for android app; also here: http://ai2.appinventor.mit.edu/#4827855079211008

 As DSLR I use canon 450d.